 I am constantly thinking of new ways to improve our business processes here at IMPACT.
 One initiative is to sign as many new and existing clients up for ACH (aka Automated Clearing House, these payments are usually instant ).

 Not only does this ensure timely payment, but it also can also potentially save you and your client some money on credit card processing fees/interest.
 A “win-win” as they would say.

 In the interest of improving our overall financial literacy, let’s take a moment to digest all of that.

-This is by no means an all-encompassing secret guide about three magical financial metrics that will transform your business overnight.
+This is by no means an all-encompassing secret guide about three magical financial metrics that will make your marketing agency more profitable overnight.
 That doesn’t exist.
 Every single business is different.

 However, we fortunately have an amazing community of entrepreneurs, marketers, and agencies here at IMPACT, all learning and iterating as we go.